One Of Hawaii's

 Until the legislature in Hawaii decides to enact laws with serious consequences for driving without insurance, it is essential that all drivers have adequate UIM coverage.
 We recommend that you have at least $100,000 in UM and UIM insurance coverage.
 You will probably be pleasantly surprised that adding this coverage does not increase your insurance premiums by very much.
 If you are ever injured in an auto accident in Hawaii, you will be very glad that you have UM and UIM coverage to compensate you for your injuries and damages.

 Oahu uninsured motorist and underinsured motorist insurance coverages are two different types of car insurance coverage.
-If you are hit in your car by someone that does not have bodily injury liability insurance coverage then that person is uninsured and the uninsured motorist insurance coverage may apply.
-Furthermore, when that person that hit you in your vehicle does not have enough car insurance coverage than he is considered underinsured and the underinsured motorist insurance may be applicable.
+If you are hit in your car by someone who does not have Hawaii bodily injury liability insurance coverage, then that person is uninsured, and the uninsured motorist insurance coverage may apply.
+Furthermore, when the person who hit you in your vehicle does not have enough car insurance coverage, he is considered underinsured, and the underinsured motorist insurance may be applicable.

 Revised Statute Section 431:10C-301(b)(3) defines uninsured motorist insurance coverage, it states, “for the protection of persons insured thereunder who are legally entitled to recover damages from owners or operators of uninsured motor vehicles because of bodily injury, sickness, or disease, including death, resulting therefrom.”